-The more practice-related customer / supplier-driven forms of knowledge development and innovation that characterize small and medium-sized enterprises in peripheral areas are not given the same attention.
+The more practice-related customer / supplier-driven forms of knowledge development and innovation that characterise small and medium-sized enterprises in peripheral areas are not given the same attention.

-More knowledge is needed on the ways in which peripheral companies develop knowledge and innovate their products, processes, and organizations, and on the territorial, often regional, implications thereof.
+More knowledge is needed on the ways in which peripheral companies develop knowledge and innovate their products, processes and organisations, and on the territorial, often regional, implications thereof.

 Characteristics of different types of knowledge and forms of learning (“knowledge bases”): CRT has strong relationships with national and international innovation research environments and contributes articles in leading journals within the field, not least about the importance of combining different “knowledge bases” including scientific (analytical), technical-instrumental (synthetic) and cultural, value-based (symbolic) knowledge.